— The Museum in the Streets —

 Location.
 44° 24.906′ N, 68° 59.782′ W. Marker is in Belfast, Maine, in Waldo County.
 Marker is on High Street just north of Wright Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Belfast ME 04915, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The James P. White House (approx. 0.4 miles away); Belfast Historian's Home (approx. 0.6 miles away); Regal Passenger Steamer (approx. ¾ mile away); Civil War Hero (approx. ¾ mile away); Education First and Foremost (approx. 0.8 miles away); Five-Masted Beauty (approx. 0.8 miles away); On this site (approx. 0.8 miles away); The Oldest Manufacturer (approx. 0.8 miles away).
 Touch for a list and map of all markers in Belfast.

 More about this marker.
 Marker #8 (of 30) in "The Museum in the Streets".
 The text on the Marker is in English, followed by a French translation.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 11, 2012, by James True of Newark, New Jersey.
-This page has been viewed 265 times since then and 12 times this year.
+It was originally submitted on September 11, 2012, by James True of Newark, New Jersey.
+This page has been viewed 286 times since then and 11 times this year.
 Photos: 1, 2, 3, 4. submitted on September 11, 2012, by James True of Newark, New Jersey. • Bill Pfingsten was the editor who published this page.